ChrstphrHll/npc_gen/students/Braidyn Kemetra.md

 ---
 ### Description
 - 7th year Dwarf Monk in Fiesn
-- wavy blonde hair that's braided with blue ribbon (long), Pale Green eyes, and Light skin
+- long straight lighter blonde hair that's plain, Pale Green eyes, and Light skin
 - Is Soft and Subjective, and has Fitness as their ideal

 ### Organizations